inaimathi/langnostic/posts/using-clsql.md

                                 test-thread)))
 ```

 Now, we know how to echo a thread (output all of its comments with the first one acting as the root element), and we know how to echo an individual comment (output the header in spans, followed by the body), but a board isn't dealt with the same way.
-The way you `echo` a board is you output the board's name in giant letters, followed by an `&lt;hr />`, followed by a summary of each thread it contains (a summary is the first comment along with the last five, along with a little label telling us how many were omitted).
+The way you `echo` a board is you output the board's name in giant letters, followed by an `<hr />`, followed by a summary of each thread it contains (a summary is the first comment along with the last five, along with a little label telling us how many were omitted).
 The best way to do that would probably be to let a thread summarize itself instead of echoing its whole contents.

 ```lisp
 (defmethod summarize ((thread thread) &optional (preview-comment-count 5))